glotzerlab/libgetar/doc/source/backends.rst

 databases are robust to process death.

-The sqlite backend should be expected to have moderately fast open speeds, slow write speeds (for large numbers of independent writes), and fast read speeds.
+The sqlite backend should be expected to have moderately fast open speeds, slow write speeds (for large numbers of independent writes;
+use a C++ :cpp:class:`BulkWriter` object to write multiple records within a single transaction), and fast read speeds.

 Backend Summary
 ===============